inet-framework/inet-tutorials/configurator/doc/step4.rst

-The ``General`` configuration also sets up :ned:`GlobalArp` to keep the packet exchanges simpler. :ned:`GlobalArp` fills the ARP tables of all nodes in advance, so when the simulation begins no ARP exchanges are necessary.
+The ``General`` configuration also sets up :ned:`GlobalArp` to keep the packet exchanges simpler. :ned:`GlobalArp` fills the ARP tables of all nodes in advance, so when the simulation begins, no ARP exchanges are necessary.

 The ``**.routingTable.netmaskRoutes = ""`` line keeps the routing table